ACEsuit/mace-off/README.md

 To use the models please install the [MACE code](https://github.com/ACEsuit/mace).

 ## License
 By Downloading the models you agree to the Academic Software License.
 This means you are free to use them for academic purpose, but not for commercial purposes.
-For details see `LICENSE.md`
+For details see [here](https://github.com/gabor1/ASL) or `LICENSE.md`

 ## References